 If you’re reading this blog, you’re probably in agreement that we are currently over-exploiting the Earth’s resources, and need to reduce our demand for goods, growth and energy.
 We need to save the planet for the future, in other words.

-But even though we know it, and even though more than 95% of the world’s top scientists agree that we are causing massive damage to the planet, we still have corporations and individuals who want to extract as much as they possibly can.
+But even though we know it, and even though more than 95% of the world’s top scientists agree that we are causing massive damage to the planet by using fossil fuels, we still have corporations and individuals who want to extract as much as they possibly can.
 They don’t want to save the planet for the future.

 These actions have a high cost on the welfare of future generations.
 They are the ones who will suffer even more than us.

-A series of groups of people (generations) are told they can each either extract a resource to exhaustion (i.e. drill all the oil out of the ground until there is not a drop left), or extract some, and leave something for the next group (generation).
+A series of groups of people (generations) are told they can each either extract a resource to exhaustion (e.g. drill all the oil out of the ground until there is not a drop left), or extract some, and leave something for the next group (the next generation).

 The study showed huge differences in result depending upon how the decision-making was made.